dfreerksen/Magento_Tweet_Widget/README.md

 * Select "Tweets" from the dropdown menu
 * Change your settings as required
     * Cache lifetime
         * How long to keep the tweets cached in seconds.
 To not cache the tweets, set this to 0.
-Twitter has a 150 max user tatus requests per hour
+Twitter has a 150 max user status requests per hour
     * Tweets to display
         * Number of tweets to return
     * Twitter user name